Fast randomized algorithms for computing the generalized tensor SVD based on the tubal product: Introduction

 \section{Introduction}

-The Singular Value Decomposition (SVD) is one of the key matrix factorizations, which has been widely used in many applications such as signal processing and machine learning \cite{golub2013matrix}.
+The Singular Value Decomposition (SVD) is a matrix factorization that has been widely used in many applications, such as signal processing and machine learning \cite{golub2013matrix}.
 It can compute the best low-rank approximation of a matrix in the least-squares sense for any invariant matrix norm.
-This has been a perfect property convincing its wide applications.
-The SVD is applied to a single matrix and can capture orthonormal bases for its four fundamental subspaces.
-The idea of generalizing the SVD to a pair of matrices was first proposed in \cite{van1976generalizing,paige1981towards} and is called generalized SVD (GSVD) with applications in solving inverse problems \cite{hansen1998rank} and genetics \cite{alter2003generalized,ponnapalli2011higher}.
-The classical SVD or GSVD is prohibitive for computing low-rank approximations of large-scale data matrices.
-The randomization approach is highly effective at solving this issue when computing the SVD or GSVD of big matrices \cite{halko2011finding,wei2021randomized,saibaba2021randomized}.
-The principal idea of the randomization framework is first capturing the range of a given data matrix by either multiplication with random matrices or sampling some actual columns of the original data matrix.
-Then, using an orthonormal basis for the mentioned range, a small sketch of the matrix is computed, which can be processed and analyzed easily.
-Finally, the SVD/GSVD of the original big data matrices is recovered from the SVD/GSVD of the small sketches.
-This idea leads to a significant speed-up in our computations although it also offers parallel implementation.
-It is known that randomized algorithms can provide stable approximations and this issue together with the other benefits mentioned above, have made them ubiquitous tools in numerical linear algebra.
-Due to the promising results achieved by the randomized algorithms for matrices, they have been extended to tensors and for different types of tensor decompositions, see \cite{ahmadi2020randomized,ahmadi2021randomized,che2019randomized,ahmadi2022randomized}.

-In this work, we focus on the tensor SVD (t-SVD) proposed in \cite{kilmer2013third,kilmer2011factorization}.
-The t-SVD has similar properties as the classical SVD.
-In particular, in contrast to the Tucker decomposition \cite{tucker1964extension,tucker1966some} or the canonical polyadic decomposition \cite{hitchcock1927expression,hitchcock1928multiple}, its truncation version provides the best tubal rank approximation in the least-squares sense.
-The GSVD was generalized to tensors based on the t-SVD in \cite{he2021generalized,zhang2021cs}, which we call GTSVD.
-Motivated by the works \cite{wei2021randomized,saibaba2021randomized}, we develop two fast randomized algorithms for computing the GTSVD.
+When applied to a single matrix, the SVD can effectively capture orthonormal bases associated with the four fundamental subspaces.
+The idea of extending SVD to a pair of matrices was first proposed in \cite{van1976generalizing,paige1981towards}, and is referred to as the generalized SVD (GSVD).
+The GSVD has found practical applications in solving inverse problems \cite{hansen1998rank}, genetics \cite{alter2003generalized,ponnapalli2011higher}, Kronecker canonical form of a general matrix pencil \cite{kaagstrom1984generalized}, the linearly constrained least-squares problem \cite{barlow1988error,van1985method}, the general Gauss-Markov linear model \cite{bai1988numerical,paige1985general}, the generalized total least squares problem \cite{van1989analysis}, and real time signal processing \cite{speiser1984signal}.